An ellipse usually looks like a squashed circle:

 "F" is a focus, "G" is a focus,

-The distance from F to P to G is always the same value
+The total distance from F to P to G stays the same

 You Can Draw It Yourself

 Put two pins in a board, and then ...